Cloudflare

 • Worked with multiple PMs to scope cleanup epics into upcoming quarters, making adoption a planned workstream rather than an interruption

 The cleanup epics became the tipping point.
-As momentum built, leadership formalized the initiative top-down: every team is now required to adopt the system by Q1 2027.
-What started as a bottoms-up effort to demonstrate value had earned the organizational weight to become a company-wide standard.
+What started as a bottom-up effort to demonstrate value had earned enough momentum to become a company-wide standard.

 Outcomes & Impact